josephernest/vversioning/README.md

 Note: Of course this doesn't scale for *big projects* because it would waste disk space, but it's totally fine to have a ZIP of 100KB for *each* of the 20 consecutive versions of a small project.

+## I don't want to use vversioning.
+Is my data lost?

+No!
+All your changelog data is inside *your* source code files, inside your comments in ==CHANGELOG== blocks.

+If you don't want to use **vversionning** anymore, there's nothing to do, nothing to export: your data is already there, in your source code.

 ## Windows users

 Create a file named `vversioning.bat` somewhere in your systtem PATH containing: